avnet-iotconnect/iotc-azurertos-stm32-u5/IoTConnect/docs/DEVELOPER_GUIDE.md

     * Switch the board into TFM mode by executing (double-click in the IDE) regression.bat in the TFM_SBSFU_Boot project.
         Once this script is executed, the board will no longer run non-TFM applications.
-        If you wish to undo this action and re-enable non-TFM proejct support, you can execute the STM32U5_TrustZone_Disable.sh script.
+        If you wish to undo this action and re-enable non-TFM project support, you can execute the STM32U5_TrustZone_Disable.sh script.
     * Upload all built components with TFM_UPDATE.bat.
-    * In the future, if you make changes only to the application, you can run APP_UPDATE_NS.bat instead.
+    * In the future, if you make only non-secure application changes, you can run APP_UPDATE_NS.bat instead.
 * If you wish to debug the application, once the application is loaded and running, you can attach the debugger to a running application with the provided debug launch script.